Performance Marketing April 28, 2017

 In relation to that, the custom data driven attribution model works with the raw data and therefore enables the user to clearly define the business rules applicable to the customer.
-This means that the customer journeys can be customized to incorporate business and industry specific rules (see section ‘Predetermined Business Rules’).
-Furthermore, this does not only make the attribution model applicable to all businesses across different industries, but also makes the attribution process completely transparent since all details about how the attribution is conducted is available and can be explained in detail.
+This means that the customer journeys can be customised to incorporate business and industry specific rules (see section ‘Predetermined Business Rules’).
+Furthermore, this does not only make the attribution model applicable to all businesses across different industries, but also makes the attribution process completely transparent since all details about how the attribution is conducted are available and can be explained in detail.

 4. Omni-channel Attribution is possible

 The custom data driven attribution model is not subject to the Google environment and can be used with external data sources (CRM, Email, instore, etc), which enables omni-channel attribution.
 In other words, when a Data Management Platform (DMP) is in place, which links user ID’s from different data sources together, the custom data driven attribution model can be used to algorithmically calculate omni-channel performance.

 Besides solving the limitations of Google’s data driven attribution model, I was convinced that there was more to gain and came up with some extensions to further leverage the output of the data driven attribution model.
 Some opportunities I am thinking of are extensions like a “Return on Ad Spend (ROAS) analysis tool” and a “Channel weight dashboard”.